curvegrid/go-ethereum-wiki/Swarm---TODO.md

 - minimising hops
 - forwarding strategies, optimising dispersion of requests
 - lifetime of requests, renewals (repeated retrieval requests), expiry, reposting (repeated storage request)
+- redundancy - store same data in multiple nodes (e.g 4x)
+- the more accessed a content is, the more available it should be, should increase performance for popular content.

 # Simulations